jakedel/konpu-STUDIO/README.md

 - **Arrangement:** Break up a song into smaller sections, which can be reordered, copied, and erased

 ### Audio
+**konpu-STUDIO uses a custom PCM sampling synthesizer built in Allolib as a synth voice.**

 - Load WAV sample files (48khz, mono/stereo)

 - Play samples at different pitches